 Why do traveler personas work so well?
 The secret lies in how they let us relate to our target audience on an authentic, human level.
-Data from Stackla shows 86 percent of people rate authenticity as important when deciding which brands they like.
+Recent UGC data shows 86 percent of people rate authenticity as important when deciding which brands they like.
 In a survey from Infosys, 59 percent of respondents said personalized marketing messages influence their purchasing decisions.
 And 66 percent of respondents to a recent Marketo survey said they were "highly annoyed" by brands who blast the same generic marketing messaging to them over and over.

 How to Create an Effective Traveler Persona

 The most important detail to remember is, your traveler personas should not be based on guesses, but should instead be firmly grounded in facts and research.
 The good news is, there are several ways to gather the facts you need.

 Audience surveys are one great way to gather data for traveler personas.
 You could send out a survey about travel preferences to your email list.
 Or, you could create a fun quiz for your website that gathers intelligence about your web visitors before recommending a personalized itinerary for them.